 I do a lot of different things!
-I scout new projects, read queries, review and track contracts and payments, edit manuscripts and proposals, and generally add my voice in where I think it may be of assistance, whether that is regarding a publicity campaign, submission list, or even a title choice.
+I scout new projects, read queries, correspond with editors and clients, review and track contracts and payments, edit manuscripts and proposals, and generally add my voice in where I think it may be of assistance, whether that is regarding a publicity campaign, submission list, or even a title choice.

-That's why I can't emphasize enough that you do some serious research before sending a query out; you'll have a better chance of connecting with the right person that way.
+That's why I can't emphasize enough that you do some serious research before sending a query out; you'll have a better chance of connecting with the right business partner that way.

 Now, are they responding positively after you've sent sample pages?
 If not, why?
 What might be turning them off at this stage?

 I would suggest throughly analyzing the reactions you receive at each stage of the submission process.
 Keep track of the feedback you're receiving and look for patterns.
 That can give you a great idea of what is working and what you might want to adjust in the future.